A manifesto, a shop, a ship

 2

-Fertilizer feeds plants.
+Fertiliser feeds plants.

 It does not feed soil.

 Nitrogen, phosphorus, potassium — these are the active molecules of plant nutrition.
-They are what conventional fertilizer delivers, and it delivers them efficiently.
+They are what conventional fertiliser delivers, and it delivers them efficiently.
 But soil is not merely a medium for delivering molecules to plants.
 It is a living system.

 Organic matter — humus — is what gives that system structure, water retention, microbial diversity, and resilience.
 It is built slowly, from the decomposition of living things.
-It cannot be synthesized or shipped in a bag.
+It cannot be synthesised or shipped in a bag.
 It can only be grown, over time, in place.

 3